TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    ``None``, ``m.__name__`` is used.

    Optional argument *exclude_empty* defaults to false.
-If true, objects for which no doctests are found are excluded from consideration.
+If true, objects for which no doctests are found are excluded kutoka consideration.
 The default is a backward compatibility hack, so that code still using :meth:`doctest.master.summarize` in conjunction with :func:`testmod` continues to get output for objects with no tests.
 The *exclude_empty* argument to the newer :class:`DocTestFinder`